offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * Dashed nodes represent symbols.
    * Dashed edges represent state-symbol emissions.

-   Edges are labeled with the the probability of the state-state transmission / state-symbol emission occurring.
+   Edges are labeled with the probability of the state-state transmission / state-symbol emission occurring.

    ```{svgbob}
                        +---------+